allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 <img src="images/churn.jpg">

 # 1. Description
-- This is an end-to-end machine learning project that utilizes XGBoost to predict customer's probability of churning in a bank's credit card service.
+- This is an end-to-end machine learning project that utilizes LightGBM to predict customer's probability of churning in a bank's credit card service.
 It involves supervised learning (using a labeled training set) for classification, where the target is 1 if the customer attrited, else 0.
 - I implemented this project following some CI/CD principles and using modular coding.
 First, I developed my entire analysis (from EDA to modeling) in notebooks.
 Then, I divided the project development into components responsible for data ingestion, transformation, and model training, following the same steps as in the notebooks.
 Once I had done this, I created scripts for automating the training and prediction pipelines using these components.
 The training pipeline executes them and obtains all the machine learning model artifacts, while the prediction pipeline makes predictions by consuming the obtained artifacts.
-All of this was made with good practices like virtual environment use (isolating dependencies), exception handling, loggings, documentation (every script/function/class purposes and definitions are defined inside the files), etc. Afterward, I built a web app in Flask, integrating everything mentioned above.
+All of this was made with good practices like virtual environment use (isolating dependencies), exception handling, loggings, documentation (every script/function/class purposes and definitions are defined inside the files), etc. Afterward, I built a web app API in Flask, integrating everything mentioned above.
 My objective with this was to get closer to a real data science project workflow by packaging my entire project as a package.

 # 2. Technologies and tools
-- The technologies and tools used were Python (Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Category-Encoders, Scikit-Optimize, Xgboost, Flask), Jupyter Notebook, Git and Github (version control), machine learning classification algorithms, statistics, Anaconda (terminal) and Visual Studio Code (project development environment).
+- The technologies and tools used were Python (Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, optuna, LightGBM, Shap, Flask), Jupyter Notebook, Git and Github (version control), machine learning classification algorithms, statistics, Anaconda (terminal) and Visual Studio Code (project development environment).

 # 3. Business problem and project objective